5 Cemetery Road Trips for the Ultimate Taphophile

 39.82177° N, 77.23256° W

 President Lincoln’s Gettysburg address announced the system of national cemeteries for casualties of federal battles.
-In Soldiers’ National Cemetery, granite stones marked with the tally of unknown soldiers provide a sobering reminder of the costs of war.
+In Soldiers’ National Cemetery, granite stones marked with the tally of unknown soldiers from each state in the Union provide a sobering reminder of the costs of war.